 If you don’t have a smart TV there are other ways to watch streaming channels such as Sling, Hulu, and Netflix!
 Streaming sticks are affordable and easy to use.

-- A Roku Streaming Stick stick allows you to get over 500,000+ movies and TV episodes.
-They have everything from original series, kids’ sows, news, sports, and more.
-There is a ton of free entertainment with a Roku streaming stick, with access off live–streaming and on-demand free channels.
-A Roku streaming stick will also give you that 4K content, so still enjoy your favorite movies and shows with stunning hi-def and brilliant color.
+A Roku allows you to get over 500,000+ movies and TV episodes.
+They have everything from original series, kids’ shows, news, sports, and more.
+There is a ton of free entertainment with a Roku streaming stick, with access to live–streaming and on-demand free channels.
+A Roku streaming stick will also give you that 4K content, so you can still enjoy your favorite movies and shows in stunning hi-definition and brilliant color.

-- A Google Chromecast Ultra Media Streaming Player is an ultra-high-resolution content with Chromecast Ultra from Google.
+A Google Chromecast is an ultra-high-resolution streaming device.
 This device plugs into your TV or home theater receiver’s HDMI port, enabling you to stream media from your mobile device or the web.
 It supports video with 4K Ultra HD (3840 x 2160) resolution for use with compatible displays.
-It connects to your home network via 802.11ac Wi-Fi or the included Ethernet adapter.
 Set it up with the free Chromecast mobile app, then send your favorite online shows, movies, music, and more to your TV using your smartphone, tablet, or laptop.
+And easily control other connected devices with the remote’s voice controls right from your couch.

-- The Amazon Fire TV Stick with Alexa Voice Remote streams thousands of channels and apps enjoy beautiful full HD resolution with the Amazon Fire TV Stick.
-The Fire TV Stick features an all-new Alexa voice remote to control your TV, soundbar, and receiver, and now with power, volume, and mute buttons.
-Stay connected to your smart home by having Alexa control lights, thermostats, and other compatible devices.
-Access your favorite apps including Netflix, YouTube, and Hulu, stream thousands of movies and TV shows, and tap into Alexa’s endless skills to enjoy an easier entertainment experience.
+A Fire Stick lets you stream thousands of channels and apps while enjoying beautiful full HD resolution.
+The Fire TV Stick features an all-new Alexa voice remote to control your TV, soundbar, and receiver with both buttons and voice controls.
+Stay connected to your smart home by having Alexa control the lights, your thermostat, and other compatible devices.
+Access your favorite apps including Netflix, YouTube, and Hulu, stream thousands of movies and TV shows, and tap into Alexa’s endless skills to enjoy a seamless entertainment experience.